gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She shivered.
-Like every other child in the village (except Sensy, who couldn't stand getting dirty), Noxy had sneaked into the tunnels more than once on a dare.
+Like every other child in the village (except Sensy, who couldn't stand getting dirty), Noxy had once sneaked into them on a dare.
 As fast as the adults put bars over the entrances, the children found ways around them.
 They all knew the stories about children who had become lost underground.
 Rash even swore that he sometimes heard their ghosts crying for help.

 Noxy scowled.
-If Private Thokmay had gone underground, she was going to find out why.
+If the soldiers were going into the tunnels, she was going to find out why.

 An old wooden grill covered the entrance he had used.
 Blackberry brambles had sprouted in front of it,